ISCHEMIC STROKE / PREVENTION

 - paradoxical embolization from peripheral veins

-- embolization of a thrombus formed directly within the PFO channel
+- embolization of a thrombus formed directly within the PFO canal

 Content available only for logged-in subscribers (registration will be available soon) |